OpenNebula/marketplace-docs/source/service/kubernetes.rst

 .. note::

-    The first input (master node address) is very important and it's value may differ for the master node and the worker node in the same cluster.
+    The first input (master node address) is very important and it's (exact) value may differ for the master node and the worker node in the same cluster - master node's value can be a network from which an ip will be derived (for example), but worker node's must be an actual ip address (in every case).
 More about this in :ref:`contextualization <k8s_context_param>`.
 The following two inputs (token and hash) are relevant for worker nodes only and they need to be set with values found on the master node in :ref:`/etc/one-appliance/config <one_service_logs>`.
-Below is :ref:`an example <report_file_example>` of such file.
+Below is an :ref:`example <report_file_example>` of a such file.
 These three inputs are mandatory for the worker node to join the cluster - **all of them must be set** - otherwise a new single master node will be created.

 After you are done, click on the button **Instantiate**.
 A virtual machine with the running service should be ready in a few minutes.